 - KW Finder

-Not all the SEO tools I use in this step-by-step guide are absolutely necessary.
+Not all the SEO tools I use in this step-by-step guide are necessary.
 Of course, there are also alternatives to each tool.
 However, a professional SEO audit is hardly possible without the little helpers.

 Preferred URL version of the website + SSL

-First of all, you should check if a page is accessible under different addresses or if there are breaks in redirection.
+First of all, you should check if a page is accessible under different addresses or if there are breaks in the redirection.
 This problem occurs more often than you might think.

 Possible variants of a website are for example: